Avengers Arena: Plot

-Reptil turns into a sea dinosaur in order to hunt some sharks for him and Hazmat to dine upon.
+Reptil turns into a sea dinosaur in order to hunt some sharks for him and Hazmat to eat.
 The remaining teenage heroes catch up to them and are invited to have shark steaks with them before returning to Murderworld.
-Molly Hayes notices that Nico and Chase are missing and turns to Henry Pym for help.
+Molly Hayes notices that Nico and Chase are missing and turns to Hank Pym for help.

 Cullen Bloodstone attacks Anachronism, forcing Cammi to try to calm him down.
 Hazmat and X-23 encounter a Mettle robot with Trigger Scent, causing X-23 to go on the attack.
-X-23 seriously injures Hazmat leaving her fate unknown.
+X-23 seriously injures Hazmat, leaving her fate unknown.
 Cammi attempts to stop X-23, but her attempts are useless.
 Cullen decides only he can stop her.
 Upon removing his family's ring, Cullen transforms into a monstrous form in order to save them.

-As Cullen Bloodstone's monster form continues to fight X-23, Cammi, Nara and Anachronism look for Cullen's ring.
+As Cullen continues to fight X-23, Cammi, Nara and Anachronism look for Cullen's ring.
 Nara ends up diving into the ocean to find it.
-Nara emerges from the ocean with the ring which attracts Cullen, who ends up killing her.
+Nara emerges from the ocean with the ring, but is killed by Cullen.

-Apex uses her ability to take over Deathlocket's systems and plans to become Queen of Murderworld.
-As Hazmat is close to exploding, Reptil swims her out to sea so that the explosion can't harm anyone.
+Apex uses her ability to take over Death Locket's systems and plans to become Queen of Murderworld.
+As Hazmat is close to exploding, Reptil swims her out to sea so that the explosion cannot harm anyone.
 The explosion causes everyone to stop fighting each other.
-Deathlocket shoots Apex off-screen and shuts down Murderworld.
-Afterwards, the surviving teenagers are rescued by S.H.I.E.L.D., Wolverine, Henry Pym, and Captain Britain.
-Reptil is fished out of the water by a S.H.I.E.L.D.
-Agent.
+Death Locket kills Apex and shuts down Murderworld.
+Afterwards, the surviving teenagers are rescued by S.H.I.E.L.D., Wolverine, Hank Pym, and Captain Britain.